arnaldo31/concerts-scraper/README.md

 ## Files and Directory Structure

 - `scrapers/` - Contains individual scripts for scraping each website.
-- `logfile.log` - Contains logs, including error messages.
+- `scraper.log` - Contains logs of all scrape concert with time, including error messages.
 - `main.py` - The main script that executes all code in the `scrapers` folder.
 - `savefiles/` - Where all the scraped data is saved.